stbinan/raw-world/README.md

 raw-world
 =========

-Now this is just my college graduation design.
+Currently this is just my college graduation design.
+The project is by Python, and running it need pyqtgraph library.